Danielhiversen/home_assistant_tibber_data/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg)](https://github.com/custom-components/hacs)

 Display Tibber data sensors.
-Tibber is available in Germany, Norway and Sweden
+Tibber is available in Germany, Norway and Sweden.

-If you use this link to signup for Tibber, you get 50 euro to buy smart home products in the Tibber store: https://invite.tibber.com/6fd7a447
+If you use this link to sign up for Tibber, you get 50 euro to buy smart home products in the Tibber store: https://invite.tibber.com/6fd7a447

 [Buy me a coffee :)](http://paypal.me/dahoiv)